Skip to main content

 Common misconceptions

-Do NOT be intimidated by code
+Don't be intimidated by technical details

-Do NOT dump 20 requirements at once
+Don't dump 20 requirements at once

-Do NOT start over on every error
+Don't start over on every error